solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 You'll need a Solana wallet app.
 There's a wide variety of [Solana wallets](https://solana.com/docs/intro/wallets) available.
-We're going to use a browser-extension wallet in this case, since they're more likely to support Solana devnet.
+We're going to use a browser-extension wallet in this case, since you probably code on a laptop or desktop!

 Follow the wallets instructions for creating a new account and a new wallet.